 Generally, after your OPT application is submitted to USCIS, you cannot change any of the information except for your mailing address.
 Click here for information about making changes to your OPT application, including withdrawing your application.

 Can I work on or off campus while waiting for my EAD?

 Once you complete your degree, you cannot work on or off campus until you have the EAD in your possession and your selected start date has arrived, even if your USCIS case status indicates that your application is approved.

 Can I start working without pay while waiting for my EAD?

 No. Work that is normally paid requires employment authorization.
 To begin working, you must have the card in hand and the start date must have arrived.

 Travel while OPT is pending

 Travel during the OPT application process is allowed, but not recomended as it poses certain risks.

-You will need the appropriate documents to re-enter the U.S. Please see our OPT Travel page for more information regarding what you need to travel while OPT is pending.
-You should also keep in mind the following
+You will need the appropriate documents to re-enter the United States.
+Please see our OPT Travel page for more information regarding what you need to travel while OPT is pending.
+You should also keep in mind the following:

 - You will need to have someone monitor your mail and let you know if you receive any communications from USCIS.